 The next and final stage of the Kardinia Park redevelopment (stage five) will see a new grandstand replace the existing Ford Stand and Gary Ablett Terrace and the Hickey Stand refurbished.
 Once complete, the stadium will seat 40,000 spectators.
 The exact time frame of the final stage us yet to be confirmed.

-The current redevelopment of Simonds Stadium (stage four) will see the construction of a new Grandstand to replace the Brownlow and Jennings stands, increasing capacity by 2,500 to 36,000.
+Stage four of the redevelopment saw the construction of a new grandstand to replace the old Brownlow and Jennings stands, increasing capacity by 2,500 to 36,000.